- About us

 The International Institute of Leadership - www.peoples.org.il

 The International Institute of Leadership is a non-profit independent academic center.
-It was founded in 1958 by the Histadrut, The General Federation of Labor in Israel, with a vision of improving socio-economic conditions in developing countries and promoting co-existence among nations on a basis of tolerance, pluralism, and human rights.
+It was founded in 1958 by the Histadrut, The General Federation of Labor in Israel, with a vision of improving socio-economic conditions in developing countries and promoting co-existence among nations on the basis of tolerance, pluralism, and human rights.